CU-ESIIL/Innovation-Summit-2025/docs/learners/samuel-reed.md

 ---

 ## About Me
-- **Name:** Your full name
+- **Name:** Samuel Reed
-- **Affiliation:** Your institution or organization
+- **Affiliation:** Postdoc, University of Minnesota
-- **Email:** your@email.edu
+- **Email:** reed0632@umn.edu

 ## Research Interests
-Write 2–3 sentences about your research focus, or what you are excited to learn in this workshop.
+I am a forest ecologist with an interest in how we can better prepare and manage for more frequent and severe disturbances.

 ## Fun Fact
-Share one fun fact about yourself!
+I start a permanent position at the Climate and Conservation Manager for Friends of the Boundary Waters on September 29th!

 ---